CS2103JAN2017-W10-B1/addressbook-level4/docs/DeveloperGuide.md

 1a.
 The given edit command input format is invalid

 > 1a1.
-Dueue shows an error and a help message on how to add an event<br>
+Dueue shows an error and a help message on how to  an event<br>
   Use case resumes at step 1

 1b.
 The given task index is out of range